• Skip to primary navigation

 When I was growing up mizeria would be served alongside any type of potato and meat dish.

-Fast forward to today and we enjoy it with my vegan quiche, vegan vegetable fritters or portobello mushroom burgers.
+Fast forward to today and we enjoy it with simple dishes like my kohlrabi schnitzel, vegan quiche, vegan vegetable fritters or portobello mushroom burgers.

 You could also try it with my baked beetroot falafel, miso glazed aubergine (different cuisines but it works so well) or with vegan tofu fish.